eumerme/projeto18-poc-simplified-stock-rb/README.md

 # About

 This project is a simple application that satisfies the needs of Resinas Botânicas virtual store (@resinasbotanicas on instagram).
+Also, it's a proof of concept (POC) to get started with typescript.

 # How to run